Caesar107/HyPE/README.md

 ## Citation

-If you found this repository useful in your research, plase consider citing our paper.
+If you found this repository useful in your research, plase consider citing paper.
 ```bibtex
 @misc{ren2024hybrid,
       title={Hybrid Inverse Reinforcement Learning},